gioblu/PJON/documentation/configuration.md

 See the [PortsUseExample](/examples/ARDUINO/Network/SoftwareBitBang/PortsUseExample) example to see more in detail how the port feature can be used.

 ### Hardware identification
 The instance can be configured to include the [hardware identification](/specification/PJON-protocol-specification-v4.0.md#hardware-identification).
 If the feature is used both recipient's and sender's MAC addresses are included in the packet.
-Define `PJON_INCLUDE_MAC` as described below, if this constant is not present it saves around 200 bytes of program memory and 20 bytes of RAM:
+Define `PJON_INCLUDE_MAC` as described below, if this constant is not present the feature is not included and around 200 bytes of program memory and 20 bytes of RAM are spared:
 ```cpp
   // Include the port id feature
   #define PJON_INCLUDE_MAC